kevinding0218/InterviewDocuments/Q and A/System Design/Summary/DataDog.md

 Block 0 | Block 1 | Block 2, ...
 15m		  1h		4h
 ```
+#### Compression should be employed to reduce the overall data volume.
+### Support Querying and Alerting
+- querying is easy to envision.
+Time is a universal filtering criterion in all metrics searches.
+We use a time range to narrow the search down to a set of continuous blocks.
+If we know the time series ID, we can retrieve it from the files in those blocks.
+Otherwise, we’d need to add a reversed index to go from the search criteria to time series IDs and then follow the index files in blocks to locate the time series files.
+-
 ### Data Processing - Push vs Pull
 - Interviewer: Do we need to get the metrics out of the server?
 	- If not, we can have our server expose an endpoint service with the metrics or it may just save the metrics to local disks and we can do that later